rayan2162/mp3-download-from-youtube/README.md

 2. **Open the Jupyter Notebook**:

-   Launch your notebook environment and open the file `yt_audio_downloader.ipynb`.
+   Launch your notebook environment (use google colab for avoiding complexity) and open the file `yt_audio_downloader.ipynb`.

 3. **Run the notebook cells**: